 This ingredient is exactly what it sounds like: finely milled rice.
 Most often, we're coating fish or tofu with it, then quickly searing the coated ingredient in a hot pan.
-Coating the meat or protein in rice flour (a technique called dredging) does a lot for the cooking process as well as the finished dish.
+Coating the protein in rice flour (a technique called dredging) does a lot for the cooking process as well as the finished dish.
 The flour absorbs some of the surface moisture, so it doesn’t spatter as much when being cooked.
-Even better, the rice flour will crisp up into a thin crust, a golden brown layer of delicious toasted rice (if you’ve ever had genmaicha tea, you know how tasty toasted rice is).
-It’s a simple technique you can use to give all kinds of dishes a special, gourmet twist.
+Even better, the rice flour will crisp up into a thin crust, a golden brown layer of delicious toasted rice.
+It’s a simple way to give all kinds of dishes a special, gourmet twist.

 IngredientsPDF Download a PDF of this recipe

 - 1 Shallot